mehdialemi/ccfinder/README.md

    - To generate it, run `mvn clean package` in the home directory of ccfinder project

-To get Global Clustering Coefficient, you should run ccfinder from the <b>project home directory</b> as: <br>
+To get Clustering Coefficient, you should run ccfinder from the <b>project home directory</b> as: <br>
 <b>bin/ccfinder $spark_master_address [LCC|GCC] $graph_path</b>

 For example, if we have spark_master_address = 127.0.0.1 and graph_path = inputs/amazon.txt